 We are currently focusing on the following areas:

-• We are reducing our use of conventional viscose, and we are looking to more sustainable alternatives such as Lyocell, Tencel™ Lyocell, Tencel™ Modal and EcoVero™ viscose.
+• We are reducing our use of conventional viscose, and we are looking to more responsible alternatives such as Lyocell, Tencel™ Lyocell, Tencel™ Modal and EcoVero™ viscose.
 This group of textile fibres is produced in a closed system, where chemicals and water are recycled to the best extent possible.
 When using conventional viscose, we strive to use trees sourced from managed plantations, where new trees are planted to replace those felled.
-By 2025 we will source 100% of our viscose from more sustainable alternatives (e.g. EcoVero™ and FSC®-certified materials).
+By 2025 we will source 100% of our viscose from more responsible alternatives (e.g. EcoVero™ and FSC®-certified materials).

 • To limit our use of conventional polyester, we aim to replace it with recycled polyester that comes from either recycled water bottles or textile offcuts.
-By 2025 we will source 50% of our polyester from more sustainable alternatives (e.g. recycled polyester).
+By 2025 we will source 50% of our polyester from more responsible alternatives (e.g. recycled polyester).

 • We continue to produce garment hang tags from recycled paper, as well as printing our catalogues and brochures on FSC-certified paper.
 In 2020 we will source 100% of our paper and cardboard boxes from recycled or FSC®-certified materials.
 In 2020 we will source 100% of our poly- and master bags from recycled plastic.